hockeybuggy/hockeybuggy.com/about.md

 member of the waterfront team (2010), director of Music & Drama (2011), and Administrative Assistant (2012).
 Because I wanted used my Canoeing instructors at camp, I also have my [NLS][NLS] allowing me to lifeguard in Canada.

+In the summer of 2013, I worked at Sears Canada doing marketing analytics and volunteering as a lifeguard on a canoe trip on the French river with [CBC][CBC].

 ## Technology used for this site